-ED657 ADVANCED TECHNIQUES AND PRACTICES IN THE EDUCATION OF STUDENTS WITH MODERATE TO SEVERE DISABLITIES (3) As Needed will focus on the identification assessment, placement and delivery of services across all grade levels in various educational settings.
+ED657 ADVANCED TECHNIQUES AND PRACTICES IN THE EDUCATION

+OF STUDENTS WITH MODERATE TO SEVERE DISABLITIES (3)

+This is a method course which will provide an in-depth educational study of children and adolescents with moderate to severe disabilities including mental retardation, autism, cerebral palsy, etc...
+The course will focus on the identification assessment, placement and delivery of services across all grade levels in various educational settings.
 It will include the adaptation of content, methodology and delivery of instruction to all students with moderate to server disabilities.
 Prerequisites: ED655 or equivalent.